 I’m not talking about being a braggart.
 Instead, I’m suggesting that you find ways to highlight your skills and accomplishments.
 It could be as easy as updating your resume or LinkedIn profile.
 You could also have your own website or portfolio that displays your work.
 And, without only shameless self-promotion, share your work with others on social media.

 If you don’t want to sound like you’re only bragging, talk about your process and struggles.
-For example, if you’re a graphic designer then you could stream a live drawing session on Behance or discuss the obstacles you’ve had to overcome.
+For example, if you’re a graphic designer, then you could stream a live drawing session on Behance or discuss the obstacles you’ve had to overcome.

 12. Enjoy the fruits of your labor.

 Finally, take the time to celebrate your accomplishments.
-It could something small like taking a deep breath to treating yourself to a nice dinner to skipping work for the day to do something you truly enjoy.
+It could be something small like taking a deep breath to treat yourself to a nice dinner to skipping work for the day to do something you truly enjoy.
 If you’re leading a team, then make sure to recognize their accomplishments through thank notes and celebrations, like a team outing or in-office party.